Bourbon Steak Delray Beach

 Planning Your Visit

 Bourbon Steak Delray Beach is located at 1000 E Atlantic Ave, placing it within easy reach of the avenue's walkable dining and retail corridor.
 The venue's format, a full-service steakhouse at the premium end of Delray Beach's dining range, suggests booking ahead rather than walking in, particularly during the November-through-April high season when South Florida's restaurant rooms run at their most competitive.
 The à la carte structure means the visit can be calibrated by spend: a focused two-course approach anchored on a primary cut and one or two sides, or a longer table experience with a more extensive wine selection.
 For visitors who have dined at other Bourbon Steak locations, the Delray Beach room offers the brand's format within a market that operates at a different pace than, say, Miami or Washington D.C., where the brand's other addresses compete in considerably denser dining environments.
 For those mapping the full Atlantic Avenue experience, the corridor's other serious dining addresses, including Akira Back and the more approachable formats like Batch New Southern Kitchen and Tap, fill in the range above and below the steakhouse price point.
-The venue does not require the advance planning of Michelin-chased reservations like those at Lazy Bear in San Francisco or The Inn at Little Washington, but peak-season weekends reward a reservation made several days in advance.
+Advance booking is still recommended, especially on peak-season weekends, but the room is not tied to a fixed tasting-menu format like those at Lazy Bear in San Francisco or The Inn at Little Washington, but peak-season weekends reward a reservation made several days in advance.

 Credentials Lens